techtana/techtana.github.io/_posts/2025-08-30-manager-manifesto.md

 > Respectful, professional communication.

 ### The Wordy Question
-Human learning and growth requires the right amount of four things: new challenges, low ego, space to reflect and brainstorm, and timely and clear feedback.
+To grow, people need four things:
+* right amount and type of challenges
+* space to be open and willing to grow
+* space to reflect what's working or not
+* timely and clear feedback.

 How are these four going for you?
 Is there one you need more or less of?
-> More space and time to internalize learning will help.
-But overall, quite well and balanced.
+> Timely, clear, gentle feedback is needed.
+Clear path of focused learning will help; tell me what gaps am I filling with these courses/learning.

 ### The Most Important Question
 What's your favorite way to treat yourself?